k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11_tdm_implementation_using_generic_flows.md

 Following completion of the Actor's update, refresh the project by clicking the ![image](images/11_tdm_refresh.PNG) button (top of the Project Tree).
 This act applies the changes in the **TDMSeqList** Actor and deploys the **TDM LU**.

+**B.** Run either of the following flows to create the sequence Actors based on the populated **TDMSeqList** Actor:

+I. Run the **createSeqFlowsOnlyFromTemplates** flow to generate the sequence Actors.

+II.
+Run the **createAllFromTemplates** flow.
+Populate the **LU_NAME** input parameter with one of the project's LUs  and set the **CREATE_SEQUENCES** input parameter to **true**.
+Set the **OVERRIDE_EXISTING_FLOWS** input parameter to **false** to avoid overriding existing sequence Actor.

-**B.** Run **createSeqFlowsOnlyFromTemplates.flow** from the Shared Objects ScriptsforTemplates folder.
-The flow has 2 [Inner Flows](/articles/19_Broadway/22_broadway_flow_inner_flows.md) that first create a Broadway flow for each sequence in the **TDMSeqList** Actor and then create an Actor from each flow.
-The generated sequence flows invoke the [MaskingSequence Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to get the new sequence value and populate the source and target IDs in the TDM_SEQ_MAPPING TDM DB table.
+Each generated sequence Actor includes a flow that invoke the [MaskingSequence Actor](/articles/19_Broadway/actors/07_masking_and_sequence_actors.md) to get the new sequence value and populate the source and target IDs in the TDM_SEQ_MAPPING TDM DB table.

 Notes:

-- This flow should run once per TDM implementation and not per each LU, as the sequences are used across several LUs in the TDM project.
+- The sequence creation should run once per TDM implementation and not per each LU, as the sequences are used across several LUs in the TDM project.
 - The sequences' flows and Actors are created under **Shared Objects**, enabling several LUs to use a sequence Actor.